 These are a great way to quickly get your website online.
 There are plenty of free WordPress themes or other platform templates to use.
-Yet these are generally low quality and may limit the final outcome.
+Yet these are generally low quality and may limit the outcome.

-You may need buy a premium theme for £60 plus use an approved website builder plugin such as Elementor Pro for £50.
+You may need to buy a premium theme for £60 plus use an approved website builder plugin such as Elementor Pro for £50.

 Hosting and domain costs

-Unless the designer or agency have included these in their prices, you will need to pay for your own hosting and domain name.
+Unless the designer or agency have included these in their prices, you will need to pay for your hosting and domain name.